• Skip to primary navigation

 This easy apple and pear crumble recipe, flavoured with warming ginger and cinnamon, is the perfect comforting dessert on a chilly autumn evening, especially when it's served with a scoop of vanilla ice cream or lashings of creamy custard.

 This classic British pudding is a delicious combination of tender, spiced orchard fruit with a flapjack-style oat crumble topping.
-It's so easy to make and it's always a crowd-pleaser.
+It's so easy to make and always a crowd-pleaser.

 Apple and pear crumble in a red pie dish with a crispy oat topping.